Mokshith1708/Dual-Core-RISCV-Simulator/README.md

 ## Dual-Core-RISCV-Simulator

 - Developing a  simulator on the lines of Ripes.
 The simulator will have two cores and will be able to simulate a multi-core environment.
-- This is a Dual Core-RISCV-Simulator wchich consists of 4 phases.
+- This is a Dual Core-RISCV-Simulator wchich consists of 4 parts.
-- The first phase is about creating a 5 stage processor.
+- The first part a 5 stage processor was created.
-- In the second Phase pipelining is introduced with data forwarding and stall management.
+- In the second Part pipelining is introduced with data forwarding and stall management.
-- In the third Phase of the project Cache with LRU and Random replacement policy was added to the simulator.
+- In the third Part of the project Cache with LRU and Random replacement policy was added to the simulator.
-- In the fourth Phase of the project Graphical User Interface and 1 bit predictor were added to the simulator.
+- In the fourth Part of the project Graphical User Interface and 1 bit predictor were added to the simulator.

 ### How to run